Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 Will the Obama health reform plan work?

-The Obama and Clinton plans are nearly identical in that they focus on access by making it possible for everyone to have coverage in an existing private or public plan and by making a Medicare-like program also available for those who don’t have private coverage.
-Both would spend about the same to accomplish near-universal coverage—at least $100 billion a year.
+The Obama plan focus is on access by making it possible for everyone to have coverage in an existing private or public plan and by making a Medicare-like program also available for those who don’t have private coverage.

-Neither plan really is a universal health care plan.
+The Obama plan is not really a universal health care plan.
 A universal plan, like those in Europe and Canada, start out by including everyone in a plan they are automatically enrolled in and that is paid for by various mandatory taxes.
 While people in these truly universal systems can sometimes opt out for a private plan, as in Britain, they are in one on day one.
+As the Massachusetts plan is showing us, Obama's plan structure will still leave a significant number of the uninsured without coverage.

-Clinton and Obama build on the American tradition of people having to buy their coverage.
-Both claim to make it affordable to buy—but the consumer must make the purchase.
-Clinton mandates it and Obama makes that an option for adults.
+Obama builds on the American tradition of people having to buy their coverage.
+He claims to make it affordable to buy—but the consumer must make the purchase.
+Obama makes that an option for adults.
 In the end what matters is not the mandate but whether coverage is in fact affordable to everyone.

 McCain takes a completely different view continuing to build on options and choices and relying upon the market to do the work in creating an affordable system.

-It would clearly get almost everyone covered sooner rather than later.
+It would clearly get most of the unisured covered sooner rather than later.

 The real question is how would it be sustained.
-Are their cost containment strategies going to support a system that is affordable in the long run?
+Are his cost containment strategies going to support a system that is affordable in the long run?

 No.

-Both Clinton and Obama offer us a long list of good cost containment ideas—most of which they share with McCain.
+Obama offers us a long list of good cost containment ideas—most of which he shares with McCain.
 Most have been underway in the market for many years with limited success.
 Undoubtedly, a government infusion of resources or requirements aimed at a more efficient system would have a positive impact but it is hard to see how they would be enough fundamentally alter things and bring the system under real control.

-More likely, a $100 billion infusion of new health care spending by an Obama or Clinton plan would actually increase the rate of health care inflation and ultimately create an imperative for more draconian government intervention in the health care markets both Obama and Clinton would preserve.
+More likely, a $100 billion infusion of new health care spending by an Obama health plan would actually increase the rate of health care inflation and ultimately create an imperative for more draconian government intervention in the health care markets Obama would preserve.

 Cost containment is the big missing link here.